Positive thinking without implementation strategies is ineffective wishful thinking, found NYU’s Gabriele Oettingen.

 Mental Contrast was an effective self-regulatory technique when coupled with Implementation Intentions (MCII) to improve achievement, interpersonal, and health habits.

-However, Indulging in the future goal fantasy or Dwelling only in the present reality both maintained goal commitment.
+In this case, Indulging in the future goal fantasy or Dwelling only in the present reality both maintained goal commitment.

 In another study, volunteers who spent more time imagining working in a “dream job,” but who also had lower expectations of achieving this goal, received fewer job offers and lower starting salaries, found Oettingen and Doris Mayer of University of Hamburg.